 Preheat oven to 500°F. Put the cover on the crown bread baker and put into the oven.
 Be careful moving the bread baker into the oven because the lid sits on the base somewhat precariously.
 Bake at:

 - 500°F for 5 minutes uncovered

-Remove from the oven and invert the clay baker to remove the rolls.
+Remove from the oven and invert the Crown Bread Baker to remove the rolls.
 Separate the rolls from one another.
 Let the rolls cool on a rack.

 For toasting, I tear the rolls in half, sometimes into quarters, and toast until the insides start to brown.
 Toasting this bread really brings out the flavor.
 Butter as you like, and I do.
 Take note, it’s a noisy bread to eat!
 People may think you are eating chips.